 - Sexual assault (NRS 200.366).
 Johns who rape prostitutes may face up to life in prison and will have to register as a sex offender.

 - Trick-rolling.
-This is when hookers steal cash or other valuables from johns.
-Prosecutors charge trick-rolling as robbery (NRS 200.380) if the prostitute used threats or force.
+This is when hookers steal cash or other valuables from “johns.”
+Prosecutors charge trick-rolling as robbery (NRS 200.380) if you used threats or force.
 Otherwise, prosecutors will bring a charge for larceny from a person (NRS 205.270).
 Either way, the punishment can include high fines and years of incarceration.

 Legal References